-We may not be successful in developing or expanding our biomethane, or renewable natural gas, business.
+$We may not be successful in developing or expanding our biomethane, or renewable \ natural \ gas, \ business.$

 In November 2010, we announced that we entered into an agreement to develop a pipeline quality biomethane project at a Republic Services owned landfill outside of Detroit, Michigan.
 We are also in the process of expanding our operations at our biomethane production facility at the McCommas Bluff landfill outside of Dallas, Texas.
 Biomethane production represents a new area of investment and operations for us, and we may not be successful in developing these projects and generating a financial return from our investment.
 Historically, projects that produce pipeline quality biomethane, or renewable natural gas, have often failed due to the volatile prices of conventional natural gas, unpredictable biomethane production levels and technological difficulties and costs associated with operating the production facilities.
-Our ability to succeed in expanding our McCommas Bluff project and developing our project in Michigan depends on our ability to successfully manage the construction and operation of biomethane production facilities, or if we are unable to sell and market biomethane at a premium to conventional natural gas prices.
+Our ability to succeed in expanding our McCommas Bluff project and developing our project in Michigan depends on our ability to successfully manage the construction and operation of biomethane production facilities and our ability to sell and market the biomethane at substantial premiums to recent conventional natural gas prices.
 If we are unsuccessful in managing the construction and operation of our biomethane production facilities, or if we are unable to sell and market biomethane at a premium to conventional natural gas prices, our business and financial results may be materially and adversely affected.
 Further, a proposal was recently submitted to the California Public Utilities Commission to classify as an unbundled renewable energy credit any in-state electricity generation using out-of-state biomethane.
-The adoption of this or similar proposals would likely impair our ability to obtain premium prices for renewable natural gas, we will be unable to generate profit and financial return from these investments, and our financial results could be materially and adversely affected.
+The adoption of this or similar proposals would likely impair our ability to obtain premium prices for biomethane.
+In the absence of state and federal programs that support premium prices for renewable natural gas, we will be unable to generate profit and financial return from these investments, and our financial results could be materially and adversely affected.